 Travelling between the bubbles is easy as kottu!
 The many places in Sri Lanka to visit are accompanied by numerous public and private transport options and the setup is pretty straightforward:

 - North for many of the cultural things to do in Sri Lanka.

 - South takes you to… well… more beaches (but the next step-up from the east).

 - And in the middle, there are the mountains.

 Jokes!
 It’s a shithole; don’t even bother.

 I enjoyed my trip(s) to Kandy!
 I feel it’s a much nicer alternative than staying in Colombo.
-If you have the spoons after landing, I’d suggest travelling straight to Kandy from the airport and skipping Colombo altogether.
+If you have the spoons after landing, I’d suggest booking a hostel in Kandy and travelling straight from the airport.

 You’re probably going to visit Kandy.
 It’s the starting point of the ultra-famous and mega-pretty train ride – considered one of Sri Lanka’s wonders – and is also most people’s main reason for travelling to Kandy.
 The train runs through some of the most beautiful places in Sri Lanka with some majestic sweeps of the hill country.

 Most backpackers I talk to aren’t particularly enamoured with their visit to Kandy, and I can see their reasoning.
 There’s not so much to do in Kandy and what there to see is isn’t strictly impressive.
 There’s no nightlife in Kandy and the typical places to go kind of top out at “Oh, yah, that’s cool.”